vishalchovatiya/CPP_Templates/How C++ uses an object in the executable program.md

     }
 };
 ```
-- Compiler theat this as :
+- Compiler treats this as :
 ```
 struct foo
 {